dfangshuo/DoItNow/README.md

 ### Pomodoro
 - DoItNow is based on the Pomodoro method, which breaks work sessions into chunks of Pomodoros (1 Pomodoro = 1x 25min work session + 1x 5min break)

-### Practice your time estimation skills
+### Improve your time management and estimation skills
-- Create a todo list item and set the number of Pomodoro sessions to finish it in
+- Create a todo list item and set the number of Pomodoro sessions you plan to finish it in
-- Time yourself for tasks and see how you perform relative to your plans
+- Time yourself and see how you perform relative to your expectations.
+Improve your time management and planning abilities
 - Todo lists are not saved.
-Train yourself to plan, prioritize, and put down items that you can finish in a session
+Train yourself to plan, prioritize, and put down items you can finish in a session

 This project is adapted from Lab 9 - Pomodoist (React Decal 2019).